Back to blog

 option-chainapiresttutorial

-Today we're shipping the Option Chain API — the third member of the OptionData family, alongside the realtime WebSocket feed and the historical SQL endpoint.
+Today we're shipping the Option Chain API, joining the realtime WebSocket feed and the historical SQL endpoint in the OptionData family.
 One POST, one symbol, and you get the entire option chain back: every strike and expiration, fully priced, with open interest, implied volatility, and the Greeks.
 No socket to keep alive, no SQL to write.

 What you get